 Your own specialist staff delivering whole-class instrumental projects in your school.

 There is no cost for this option.
-This will allow the government grant to be used as a discount against continuation routes for pupils or other services purchased from NMPAT.
+This will allow the government grant to be used as a discount against continuation routes for pupils or additional services purchased from NMPAT.

-If you intend to deliver your own ‘First Access’ programme then please tick option C and indicate which children and which instruments would form the basis of your project.
+If you intend to deliver your own ‘First Access’ programme then please indicate on the online form which children and which instruments would form the basis of your project.
 We will contact you to collect all relevant information.

 After the First Access experience, we hope that students will want to continue to play.
-We have developed specific large group continuation projects for strings, brass, wind and guitars during which the students will extend their learning before committing to small group lessons.
+We have developed specific large group continuation projects for brass, guitars, strings and woodwind during which the students will extend their learning before committing to small group lessons.

 During the course of your First Access project, we will contact you with details of these next opportunities which are usually delivered at a ratio of 12 pupils per hour, in half hour sessions.